baranimo7/Wash-Trading-Detection-Tool/readme.md

 ```

 **After you run the project:**

--You can enter the NFT contract_address of any collection on the Ethereum blockchain and get the analysis results. (this process can take more than an hour depending on the size of the collection)
+-You can enter the NFT contract_address of any collection on the Ethereum blockchain and get the analysis results (this process can take more than an hour depending on the size of the collection).

--Alternativly you can choose from the existing collections in our database from the dropdown and get the results immediatly
+-Alternatively, you can choose from the existing collections in our database from the dropdown and get the results immediately.

--When the results are ready, you can choose from the tokens to get
+-When the results are ready, you can choose from the tokens to get.